James Justin: Leicester City

+Ahead of the 2023–24 season, new manager Enzo Maresca promised Justin game-time, stating "I am sure he [Justin] is going to play a lot of games with us."
+Justin's first match of the season came on 9 August in the EFL Cup, starting in a 2–0 win over Burton Albion.
+He made his first league start of the season on 15 September, in a 4–1 win over Southampton.
+He scored his first goal of the season on 24 October in a 1–0 win over Sunderland.
+Justin was a key player for Leicester that season, starting in 30 matches for Leicester as they made an instant return to the Premier League after winning the Championship.
+He also won Leicester Goal of the Season for a goal against Cardiff City.
+He made 45 appearances and scored twice that season.

+On 28 September 2024, Justin scored two goals in a 4–2 away defeat to Arsenal.
+He made 39 appearances and scored four times as Leicester were relegated back to the Championship.

+Leeds United

+On 25 August 2025, Justin signed a four-year contract with Leeds United for £8 million, with a possible additional £2 million in add-ons.
+On 30 August 2025 Justin made his Leeds United debut as an 80th-minute substitute in a 0-0 draw with Newcastle United at Elland Road.

 International career

 On 1 June 2017, Justin was called up to the England under-19 team for a training camp in Spain ahead of the 2017 UEFA European Under-19 Championship.
 He was retained by manager Keith Downing for two further training camps, but did not make the final 18-man squad.
 Justin received his first call-up to the England under-20 team on 24 August 2017 for two friendly matches against the Netherlands and Switzerland.
 He made his debut a week later in a 3–0 victory over the Netherlands, coming on as a substitute in the 74th minute.
 Justin made his full debut after starting against Switzerland four days later, before being substituted on 62 minutes, the match finishing a 0–0 draw.

 Justin was called up to the England under-21 team for the first time on 30 August 2019 for two 2021 UEFA European Under-21 Championship qualification matches against Turkey and Kosovo.
 He made his debut as an 80th-minute substitute for the injured Max Aarons in a 2–0 win over Kosovo on 9 September.

 Justin received his first call up to the senior team on 24 May 2022 for the 2022–23 UEFA Nations League matches against Hungary, Germany and Italy.
-He made his début on 4 June against Hungary but was substituted at half time due to injury.
+He made his debut on 4 June against Hungary but was substituted at half time due to injury.